-Since 2006, Arizona’s business community has been directly involved in providing school choice options for students in Arizona.
+Since 2006, Arizona’s business community has been directly involved in providing educational opportunities for students in Arizona.
 See how your business can support children in obtaining a great private school education!

 How it Works for Businesses

 - C-Corporations, S-Corporations, and Insurance Companies that pay Premium Taxes may participate in the Corporate Tuition Tax Credit Program.
 LLC entities that are taxed as S-Corporations are also eligible.

 - Participating businesses receive a dollar-for-dollar tax credit against their Arizona Corporate Tax Liability.